Saturday, December 9, 2023

 One Month Before the Invasion

-“I think I should follow the trail of breadcrumbs he carelessly leaves,” she said.
-She asked her mother to come over and watch the kids so she could step out for a moment.
-Her mother arrived thirty minutes later.
+"I ought to track the breadcrumbs he carelessly leaves behind," she whispered to herself.
+She called her mother to come by and look after the children so she could step out for a brief moment.
+Her mother showed up thirty minutes later.

 Chandra's Quest